 Crowdfunding campaigns are not just like an advertising campaign, except for the cost side.
 It also deals with a new product value proposition, cash inflow forecast, and accountability.
 Regarding these two platforms, each has its positives and negatives.
 And depending on the kind of product you’re planning on launching, you may opt for one or the other.

 So in this article, I will walk you through these two platforms.
 It gives you some tips to formulate the strategy and plan the execution approaches.
-By the end of this piece, you can learn how to leverage crowdfunding to raise the fund for your new product launch.
+By the end of this piece, you can learn how to leverage crowdfunding to raise funds for your new product launch.

 - Introduction on Kickstarter and Indiegogo